MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/image/wia-with-web-services-for-devices.md

 [SOAP Communications for WIA Scanners](soap-communications-for-wia-scanners.md)

 [Challenging a Disconnected Scanner with WSD](challenging-a-disconnected-scanner-with-the-wsd-challenger.md)

-> [!IMPORTANT]
-> WSD Challenger functionality has been deprecated and all WSD Challenger-related documentation will be removed in 2018.

 Although WDP for scanners is well suited for a home office or small office environment, it cannot conveniently handle more than a few users.
 In Windows Server 2008 R2, the operating system supports WSD Distributed Scan Management.
 This feature augments WDP with a new WSD protocol to enable IT administrators to provide scanning services to large organizations.
 A web services scanner device that supports WSD Distributed Scan Management must implement the following two web services protocols: